 Don’t let the religiosity of the name fool you—Mother Teresa & The Sinners are purveyors of a powerful, no-holds-barred roots rock revival.
 Over the past 18 months, they’ve made a name for themselves, pouring sweat and blood into a powerhouse live show that includes standards, obscure covers and original material in the vein of artists like Shemekia Copeland, Grace Potter & The Nocturnals and Eva Cassidy.
-In that relatively short timeframe, they've managed to amass a resume that includes a Nomination to the 2012 Modesto Area Music Association Awards , festival appearances, opening for world-renowed Texas guitar slinger Lance Lopez and Headlining Modesto's Fat Cat Music House.
+In that relatively short timeframe, they've managed to amass a resume that includes winning the 2013 Modesto Area Music Association Award in the"Best Jazz/Blues" category , festival appearances, opening for world-renowed Texas guitar slinger Lance Lopez and Headlining Modesto's Fat Cat Music House.

 Given so much progress in such a short timeframe, it seems they were destined make that name for themselves.
 From day one they put in the hours building their sound and building their brand, ensuring a quick rise in the local music scene.
 After their very first live performance at the 2012 Taste of Turlock Festival they garnered an invitation to put together and headline a three band bill at Modesto’s renowned Fat Cat Music House.
 This upward momentum that carried them through their first year culminated in a nomination to the Modesto Area Music Association Awards, a black-tie gala celebrating the area’s preeminent bands and artists.

-Driven by the powerful recent addition of Eric Carey behind the drum-kit, they are hardly content to sit idly in the limelight of their local success.
-The band is currently pursuing increased festival and casino opportunities.
-The band is also writing original material for their Forthcoming debut EP, with a projected release date within in the coming year.
+Driven by the powerful recent addition of Eric Carey behind the drum-kit and winning at the 2013 MAMA Awards, they are hardly content to sit idly in the limelight of their local success.
+The band is currently pursuing increased festival and casino opportunities while writing original material for their Forthcoming debut EP, with a projected release date within in the coming year.